Frequently Asked Questions 2021

-Yes you can.
+Yes, you can.
 This has not been an issue before.
 You must declare your food and advise customs that it is for trekking on the Kokoda Track.

-Kokoda Spirit has a “no alcohol/no drugs” policy while trekking on the Kokoda Track.
+We have a “no alcohol/no drugs” policy while trekking on the Kokoda Track.
 We do enforce this policy.
 It is our way of showing our respect for the Kokoda Trail and the Villages; we ask our trekkers to do the same.
 Prescribed medication from your GP is acceptable.

-It is Kokoda Spirit’s requirements that every trekker must obtain medical clearance from his or her Doctor.
-If we do not receive the original Kokoda Spirit Doctors letter, unfortunately your trek will be cancelled.
+We require that every trekker must obtain medical clearance from his or her Doctor.
+If we do not receive the original Doctors letter, unfortunately your trek will be cancelled.
 You must also ensure you bring any required medications with you – there is nowhere along the Kokoda Track to get access to any medications.